-In simple terms, a watershed is the area of land that catches rain and snow that drains or seeps into a marsh, stream, river, lake or groundwater.
-Landforms such as hills or heights of land largely determine the boundaries of watersheds and direct the speed and path of its rivers.
+A watershed is an area of land that drains into a common creek, stream, river, or another body of water such as a lake.
+A watershed is made of smaller subwatersheds, such as a lake or river with multiple in-flowing streams.
+High landforms such as hills form the boundaries of watersheds and direct the speed and path of its rivers.

 All living things depend upon the continuous cycling of water and nutrients through ecosystems.
-The effects of forestry, agriculture, industry and urbanization are all recorded in the water as it flows along its path.
-For better or worse, each tributary stream, wetland or spring which joins together reflects the health of the region in which it is found.
+Activities on the landscape including forestry, agriculture, industry and urbanization influence water quantity and quality.
+Each tributary stream, wetland, spring, or lake which join together reflects the health of the region in which it is found.

-Watersheds also provide a diverse array of natural services and benefits to society and to the economy from atmospheric gas and climate regulation to recreation and drinking water.
+Watersheds also provide a diverse array of natural services and benefits to society and to the economy from atmospheric gas, climate and water regulation to recreation and drinking water.

 In its role as watershed managers, NBMCA uses a suite of administrative and regulatory "tools" under the Conservation Authorities Act as well as delegated tools under other legislation to meet watershed management obligations.
 These "tools" allow NBMCA to deliver a broad range of programs through which it "manages" the watershed.
 The programs NBMCA delivers to achieve this are featured throughout this website.